nickda/aviatrix-cfn-types/README.md

 python3 submit TF::Aviatrix::Account
 ```

-To submit resources in bulk:
+To submit all generated resource types (in the `resources` folder) in bulk:

 ```sh
 python3 submit-all.py
 ```

 > [!NOTE]
-> To submit only a subset of resource types, delete the directories with the types you won't need from the `resources` directory before running the `submit-all.py` script.
+> If you'd like to submit only a subset of resource types, delete the directories with the types you won't need from the `resources` directory before running the `submit-all.py` script.

 <!-- TOC --><a name="6-configuring-aviatrix-controller-ip-address-and-credentials"></a>